datael/necesse-dedicated-server-docker/README.md

 Yes!

 ### Slightly longer answer
 If you have a 64-bit operating system, you should be able to use this compose file as-is.
-If, however, you are using a 32-bit operating system and receive an error when you try to build the docker images, saying something about linux/arm/v7, you'll need to switch to the 32 bit version.
+If, however, you are using a 32-bit operating system and receive an error when you try to build the docker images saying something about linux/arm/v7, you'll need to switch to the 32-bit version.

 To do this, change which `JAVA_VERSION` line is active in the .env file.
 The line that has arm32v7 in it should be active (should not start with a #).